Appointment of Queen's Counsel in Scotland 2019

-This is my first report to the First Minister for Scotland as Independent Observer of the appointment of Queen's Counsel in Scotland.
-I was invited to consider accepting this appointment in March 2018 and was subsequently appointed on 12 May 2018.
-I was asked to review the process of appointment and to provide a report of my findings and any recommendations to the First Minister at the end of the current appointment round.
+This is my second report to the First Minister for Scotland as Independent Observer of the appointment of Queen's Counsel in Scotland.
+I was appointed on 12 May 2018 and submitted my first report last year.
+I have now reviewed the process of appointment and submit a report of my findings and recommendations to the First Minister for the annual current round of appointments.

-I was a Regional Tribunal Judge for Social Security Appeal Tribunals for the past 16 years.
+As noted in my previous report, I was the Regional Tribunal Judge in Scotland for Social Security Appeal Tribunals for 16 years until my retirement last year.
 I have applied my previous training and professional experience of appointment and equality issues gained during this period through the Lord Chancellor's appointment process and more recently through the Judicial Appointments Commission.

 The Queen's Counsel appointment process is well established and in preparing this report I have carefully considered the reports of my predecessors in Scotland and also had regard to the scrutiny process applying in England and Wales together with two current consultation documents.

 The Guide at paragraph 1.2 indicates that the rank of QC is "primarily a mark of distinction in advocacy when combined with other qualities."
-The process does not include those candidates where the rank of QC may be awarded on an honorary basis.
+The process does not include those candidates where the rank of QC may be awarded on an honorary basis and this consideration applied to some candidates who submitted applications for the current round.

 I was provided with all relevant paperwork.
 I had regard to the information which appeared on the Scotland-judiciary website.
-I was assisted by the Lord President's Private Secretary who provided any further information I requested.
-I met with the Lord President prior to accepting the appointment and again in June to discuss the current round of appointments.
+I was assisted by the Lord President's Private Secretary who provided any further information I requested including copies of feedback letters to unsuccessful candidates from the 2018 cycle.
+I met with the Lord President at the commencement of preparing my report to discuss the current round of appointments and again on submission of the draft report.

-As noted in past reports, Independent Observers have overseen each round of appointments of Queen's Counsel in Scotland since 2004 thus providing a greater degree of transparency than was hitherto possible.
+As noted in past reports, Independent Observers have overseen each round of appointments of Queen's Counsel in Scotland since 2004 thus providing a greater degree of transparency than was hitherto possible and this level of scrutiny has been regarded as satisfactory.

 Review of the process of recommendation for appointment